Varrow1/AppTimer/README.md

-Certainly!
-Here's an updated version of the README that highlights the usefulness of AppTimer for managing screen time, curbing addiction, and enhancing focus during work:

----

 # AppTimer - A Productivity CLI Application

 **AppTimer** is a lightweight command-line tool designed to help you manage your time effectively by controlling how long you use specific applications.
 Whether you're aiming to limit distractions, reduce screen time, or enhance your focus, AppTimer offers a simple yet powerful solution.